sozi-projects/Sozi/README.md

 Install [Node.js](http://nodejs.org/), [Bower](http://bower.io/)
 and the [Grunt](http://gruntjs.com/) CLI.
-If you plan to build a Windows executable from Linux or OS X, also install wine.
+If you plan to build a Windows executable from Linux or OS X, also install *wine*.
 In Debian/Ubuntu and their derivatives, you can type the following commands.

     sudo apt install nodejs nodejs-legacy npm wine sudo npm install bower grunt-cli -g

+If you plan to build Debian packages, also install the following packages:

+    sudo apt install devscripts debhelper

 From the root of the source tree: